-ESRI, a GIS mapping software, develops tapestries from a market segmentation system built from using a large, well-selected array of attributes of demographic and socioeconomic variables to identify numerous unique consumer markets throughout the United States.
+ESRI, a GIS mapping software, develops tapestries from a market segmentation system built from a large, well-selected array of attributes of demographic and socioeconomic variables to identify numerous unique consumer markets throughout the United States.
 These segments reflect demographic shifts over the last decade to established consumer markets, as well as the emergence of new markets due to population growth, demographic and socioeconomic change, and transforming consumer behavior.
 Hendersonville's top two Tapestry segments are:

-- · Old and Newcomers 22.9%. - · Midlife Constants 22.3%.
+Old and Newcomers (22.9%)